MDAnalysis/mdanalysis/doc/sphinx/source/documentation_pages/topology_modules.rst

 it can also glean atom information from single frame coordinate files such the PDB, CRD, or PQR formats.

 Typically, MDAnalysis recognizes formats by the file extension and hence most users probably do not need to concern themselves with classes and functions described here.
+However, if MDAnalysis does not properly recognize a file format then a user can explicitly set the topology file format in the *topology_format* keyword argument to :class:`~MDAnalysis.core.AtomGroup.Universe`.

 .. rubric:: Contents